Bostonia is published in print three times a year and updated weekly on the web.

-“You want computers to be able to recognize what they are seeing in images and video,” says Kulis, a Boston University College of Engineering (ENG) assistant professor of electrical and computer engineering.
+“You want computers to be able to recognize what they are seeing in images and video,” says Kulis, a College of Engineering assistant professor of electrical and computer engineering.
 “For instance, can it recognize all the objects in a picture?
 Or a more difficult problem would be, can it look at a video and describe in English what is happening in the video?
 That is a major application area for machine learning these days.”

-Kulis’ expertise in machine learning, along with his research in computer vision systems and other applications, brought him to BU in fall 2015 and has earned him the University’s inaugural Peter J. Levine Career Development Professorship, which will be awarded annually to rising junior faculty in the electrical and computer engineering department.
+Kulis’ expertise in machine learning, along with his research in computer vision systems and other applications, brought him to BU last fall and has earned him the University’s inaugural Peter J. Levine Career Development Professorship, which will be awarded annually to rising junior faculty in the electrical and computer engineering department.
 The professorship’s three-year stipend will support scholarly and laboratory work.
-It was established by a gift from Peter J. Levine (ENG’83), a partner at the Silicon Valley venture capital firm Andreesen Horowitz and a part-time faculty member at Stanford University’s Graduate School of Business.
+It was established by a gift from Peter J. Levine (ENG’83), a partner at the Silicon Valley venture capital firm Andreessen Horowitz and a part-time faculty member at Stanford University’s Graduate School of Business.

 Kulis is a rising star in the machine learning field and the Levine professorship speaks to BU’s recognition of his achievements thus far, says Kenneth R. Lutchen, dean of ENG, and is a commitment to helping Kulis build on his world-class research and teaching.

 Lutchen adds that Kulis, who earlier this year also received a National Science Foundation Faculty Early Career Development (CAREER) Award for research into machine learning systems, will be a critical faculty member of ENG’s new master’s degree specialization in data analytics.